 Due to cleaning and ongoing construction at the Cathedral, some areas may occasionally be inaccessible.
-Anyone wishing to visit a loved one in the Columbarium is strongly encouraged to schedule their visit in advance via our Columbarium Visit Registration form.

 Open to All

 The Cathedral, like other places of worship throughout the course of human history, has provided sacred space for burials and the committal of ashes since its founding in the late 19th century.
-Columbaria, places for the solemn and respectful storage of cremated remains, are an integral reminder within the church of the cycle of life and death, and serve as restful spaces in which to celebrate and remember loved ones.
+Columbaria, places for the solemn and respectful repose of cremated remains, are an integral reminder within the church of the cycle of life and death, and serve as restful spaces in which to celebrate and remember loved ones.
 Beginning in the latter half of the 20th century, the Cathedral’s Columbarium has been a peaceful and inclusive resting space for loved ones, joining the luminaries who directed the Cathedral’s first phase of construction and development and who now rest within its walls.